European Green Capital Award

-The European Green Capital Award is an award for a European city based on its environmental record.
-The award was launched on 22 May 2008 and the first award was given to Stockholm for the year 2010.
+The European Green Capital Award (EGCA) is an award given by the European Commission each year to a European city based on its environmental record.
+The award was launched on 22 May 2008, with the first award being given to Stockholm for the year 2010.
 The European Commission has long recognised the important role that local authorities play in improving the environment, and their high level of commitment to genuine progress.
 The European Green Capital Award has been conceived as an initiative to promote and reward these efforts.

 Award process

 Starting in 2010, one European city is selected each year as the European Green Capital of the year.
 The award is given to a city that: